oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 ## Token Replay Prevention {#token_replay_prevention}

-Authorization servers SHOULD use TLS-based methods for sender constrained access tokens as described in  (#pop_tokens), such as token binding [@!I-D.ietf-oauth-token-binding] or Mutual TLS for OAuth 2.0 [@!I-D.ietf-oauth-mtls] in order to prevent token replay.
+Authorization servers SHOULD use TLS-based methods for sender-constrained access tokens as described in (#pop_tokens), such as token binding [@!I-D.ietf-oauth-token-binding] or Mutual TLS for OAuth 2.0 [@!I-D.ietf-oauth-mtls] in order to prevent token replay.
+Refresh tokens MUST be sender-constrained or use refresh token rotation as described in (#refresh_token_protection).
 It is also recommended to use end-to-end TLS whenever possible.

 ## Access Token Privilege Restriction